• Skip to primary navigation

 • Facebook

-Make these creamed corn fritters any time of the year using canned corn.
+Learn how to make corn fritters with creamed corn.
 They are fast to make and can be eaten as part of a main meal or snack.

-Homemade creamed corn fritters on a wooden board.
+Homemade creamed corn fritters on a white plate.

 When sweetcorn is out of season, or you want to make a quick and fuss-free recipe, canned corn is a great option.